FlyingRabidUnicornPig/IQoLDecompiled/README.md

   - Improve code style for readability
 2. Prep for release, squash bugs, finish up cleanup, etc. Then upload new .dll to [IQoL](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod)
 3. Keep this repo updated with each IQoL update for source control.
 Plan for missed files, a double-check should be done every month or two.
+4. Possibly make a tool to make step 3 easier.
-4. When do i [make money](https://ko-fi.com/dustdust) from doing this?
+5. When do i [make money](https://ko-fi.com/dustdust) from doing this?

 ### New Features for release
 - Editor Performance increases
   - Selecting objects is less taxing.
   - Caret used extremely bad code, increased performance by 10-14% (jfc)
+- Deselect individual objects in Editor with ALT
+  - ALT+CTRL to drag-deselect (Bug-feature)
 - **Improved Console**
   - You can see what your commands are doing
   - Unlocked "cheat" and dev commands